 The results of the study indicated that, by using the self-monitoring procedure (SMP), the students were able to improve their academic performance.
-“During the SMP condition, mean problems produced was 23.50, 22.40 and 24.75, respectively” (Rafferty, 2009, p.
+“During the SMP condition, mean problems produced was 23.50, 22.40 and 24.75, respectively” (Rafferty & Raimondi, 2009, p.
 292).
 This was compared to the baseline of 7.75, 6.33, and 10.55 on average.
 Overall, the students improved with their learning and accuracy.
 However, it was stated that even though these students made progress with this task, it did not show how students made gains or was able to make generalizations across different settings.

 Will Self-Monitoring Work for Only One Student Though?